zhaben/zhaben.github.io/_posts/2018-11-01-how-to-learn-a-new-language-fast.md

 background: '/img/posts/04.jpg'
 ---

-I am trilingual&ndash;I can read, speak, and write in English, Spanish, and French.
+I am trilingual---I can read, speak, and write in English, Spanish, and French.

 Depending on where you are, you might see this as a feat or you might see it as trite.
 I see it as a process.
 I like how they sound and using them when I travel makes me happy.

 I learned Spanish in high school.
 I got high marks, but I couldn’t speak Spanish.
 Then I learned it in college, but I still couldn’t really speak Spanish.
-Then, I started speaking in Spanish and I was finally able to speak Spanish.
+Then, I started *speaking* in Spanish and I was finally able to speak Spanish.

 I started learning French in college and I became fluent in 4 years.
 What really did it for me were the 7 months I spent in France, immersing myself in the language and culture.
-The most important lesson wasn’t that I should never address my host mom with tu, or that I should never miss dinner again because “Ce n’est pas un hôtel” (This is not a hotel), but how to actually learn to speak a foreign language.
+The most important lesson wasn’t that I should never address my host mom with tu, or that I should never miss dinner again because “Ce n’est pas un hôtel” (This is not a hotel), but *how* to actually learn to speak a foreign language.

 Until I decide to enroll in a master’s degree program, I won’t have time to take any language classes, hence if I want to uphold my polyglot dreams, I would have to learn how to teach myself.